 Away from the beach is Siesta Key Village with its colorful shops, restaurants and ice cream parlors.
 There are a handful of other attractions including a marine laboratory and aquarium, a number of caves and lagoons, and 50 miles of pretty canals and waterways.

 Pine Island Florida

-The largest island off Florida’s west coast, Pine Island is part fishing village part artist’s enclave, and it’s a world apart from anywhere on the mainland.
+Part fishing village, part artist’s enclave, Pine Island is a world apart from anywhere on the mainland.